mev-fyi/data/README.md

 # MEV.FYI is the MEV research content aggregator and search engine

-Welcome to `mev.fyi` - an open-source initiative dedicated to gathering and curating research on Maximal Extractable Value (MEV), incentive alignment, mechanism design, and their implications in the blockchain ecosystem, with a specific focus on Ethereum.
+Welcome to `mev.fyi` - the open-source initiative dedicated to gathering and curating research on Maximal Extractable Value (MEV), incentive alignment, mechanism design, and their implications in the blockchain ecosystem, with a specific focus on Ethereum.

-`mev.fyi`'s end-game is to become the go-to resource for MEV research and related topics using a chatbot interface to recommend papers, articles, and videos based on user input, something like [nfx.com/chat](https://www.nfx.com/chat).
+`mev.fyi`'s end-game is to become the go-to resource for MEV research and related topics using a chatbot interface to recommend papers, articles, and videos based on user input (based on [nfx.com/chat](https://www.nfx.com/chat)).
 This repository can be the basis to create guides and formal definitions of MEV and the relevant Ethereum research as a whole, for education purposes e.g. to formalise and agree on definitions, onboard new (re)searchers [...].

-If you have a grander vision for this project, please do share it!

 ## What is MEV?